joannjacob/Sign-Language-Detection/README.md

 * Keras
 * OpenCV

-## Setup
+## Demo

 data_collection.py can be run to capture data for each class using the command python data_collection.py

 Trained model h5 file link - [Link](https://drive.google.com/file/d/1ZSEqRN4lgzfp_1_6nQ_4nlzq5rZ7DSeD/view?usp=sharing)

+1. Load the demo.ipynb file into kaggle
-1. Add the h5 model on kaggle as a dataset into the input directory.
+2. Download the h5 file from drive  and add the h5 model on kaggle as a dataset into the input directory.
-2. Add the dataset from kaggle itself using this link - [Link](https://www.kaggle.com/datasets/joannracheljacob/american-sign-language-dataset)
+3. Add the dataset from kaggle itself by searching this link - [Link](https://www.kaggle.com/datasets/joannracheljacob/american-sign-language-dataset)
-3.
+4. Run the code for prediction of one image using our final model

 ## Models